YeahNotSewerSide/NumBuster-API/README.md

   	In the https://api.numbuster.com/ menu look for that v6/old/search/ and in the parameters you will find your access_token

 # Second way:
   	I have implemented all api requests in that api, so just find functions for registration use them and maybe you will get        access_token, but really, use first way.
 There is little help: most of functions for registration start with v6_auth, Good Luck!

 # Now lets talk about api:
 	Main api file with all api functions is NumbusterAPI.py, in file signatures.py functions for creating signaturs for different requests.

-	And yes, user have only 30 free requests per day, with that function: v6_old_phone you have unlimited free requests.
+	And yes, user has only 30 free requests per day,
+	BUT with that function: v6_old_phone you have unlimited free requests.